Door hardware and low-voltage wiring for Santa Clara and Bay Area properties.

 What Elwin checks before specifying hardware or wiring.

 A controlled opening can only work as well as the door, frame, hardware, power, wiring, and system context behind it.
-The site walk turns those field conditions into the hardware and low-voltage plan.
+Elwin checks the physical opening first because many access-control problems are really door, latch, strike, conduit, or power problems.

 01